ABBERLEY HALL PRIVACY NOTICE

 This will include by way of example:

-- bank details and other financial information, e.g. about parents who pay fees to the school;
+• Bank details and other financial information, e.g. parents who pay school fees;

-- correspondence with and concerning staff, pupils and parents past and present;
+• Correspondence with and concerning staff, pupils, parents past and present;

 15. Generally, Abberley Hall receives personal data from the individual directly (including, in the case of pupils, from their parents).
 This may be via a form, or simply in the ordinary course of interaction or communication (such as email or written assessments).